-Yes The CoC is educating organizations, stakeholders, boards of directors for local and national nonprofit organizations working on homelessness on the topic of creating greater racial and ethnic diversity.
-Yes The CoC reviewed coordinated entry processes to understand their impact on people of different races and ethnicities experiencing homelessness.
-Yes The CoC is collecting data to better understand the pattern of program use for people of different races and ethnicities in its homeless services system.
-Yes Yes Other:(limit 500 characters) The CoC has increased number of required voting seats on the governance board and Task Groups responsible for funding priorities and decisions to include people of different races and ethnicities and lived experiences.
-Yes The CoC has staff, committees, or other resources charged with analyzing and addressing racial disparities related to homelessness.
+7. The CoC has staff, committees, or other resources charged with analyzing and addressing racial disparities related to homelessness.
+Yes 8.
 The CoC is educating organizations, stakeholders, boards of directors for local and national nonprofit organizations working on homelessness on the topic of creating greater racial and ethnic diversity.
+Yes 9.
 The CoC reviewed coordinated entry processes to understand their impact on people of different races and ethnicities experiencing homelessness.
+Yes 10.
 The CoC is collecting data to better understand the pattern of program use for people of different races and ethnicities in its homeless services system.
+Yes 11.
 The CoC is conducting additional research to understand the scope and needs of different races or ethnicities experiencing homelessness.
-Other:(limit 500 characters) The CoC has increased number of required voting seats on the governance board and Task Groups responsible for funding priorities and decisions to include people of different races and ethnicities and lived experiences.
+Yes Other:(limit 500 characters) 12.
+The CoC has increased number of required voting seats on the governance board and Task Groups responsible for funding priorities and decisions to include people of different races and ethnicities and lived experiences.
+Yes L